To develop Queenswayans into concerned students and critical thinkers in a globalised world.

 USE OF ICT

 Towards supporting the inquiry approach, ICT is used as a means of promoting collaboration among students, scaffolding concepts, formative assessment and self-directed learning.
-Towards this end, use of ICT tools to promote the stated objectives include Kahoot as a gauge of student learning, and the use of SLS and Nearpod to introduce new concepts to students, as well as to allow for independent learning.
+To this end, use of ICT tools to promote the stated objectives include Kahoot as a gauge of student learning, and the use of SLS and Nearpod to introduce new concepts to students, as well as to allow for independent learning.

 Differentiated Instruction within the Humanities Department focuses on differentiation in pedagogy and content.
 Within the classroom, different levels of scaffolding may be introduced to cater for differing student abilities.
 Also, content for classwork activities are also differentiated, and students of mixed abilities may also use the differentiated content within a gamification setting, as made possible within the social studies classroom.